The Ahimsa Collective

 sonya shah initiated the Ahimsa Collective in 2016.
 She is also an associate professor at the California Institute of Integral Studies.
 Central to her core values are nurturing community belonging and collective care, healing, compassion, love and transforming harm.
 She is a Buddhist, a first-generation immigrant from the Northwestern part of India and feels most at home in nature.
 She has two amazing children who remind her what it means to be in love all of the time, and currently resides in northern California.

 Alison Espinosa-Setchko was born in Oakland, CA, received a degree in Community Healing and Social Engagement from Pitzer College, and has spent much of her adult life working with young people as a teacher, a mindfulness educator and a facilitator of restorative justice in schools, prisons, and communities.
-As a survivor of child sexual abuse whose family has been impacted by the criminal justice system, her life has shown her the power of restorative justice to transform lives and institutions.
-She is committed to making its healing potential manifest on a larger scale.
-Alison is currently a Program Manager at the Ahimsa Collective where she facilitates Victim Offender Dialogues, manages the Restorative Approaches to Intimate Violence program at Valley State Prison, and is developing a women’s circle for survivors of sexual harm.
+As a survivor of child sexual abuse whose family has been impacted by the criminal legal system, her life has shown her the power of restorative justice to transform lives and institutions, and she is committed to making its healing potential manifest on a larger scale.
+Alison is currently a Program Manager at the Ahimsa Collective where she facilitates Victim Offender Dialogues, manages the Restorative Approaches to Intimate Violence program at Valley State Prison, facilitates an alumni group for individuals who have participated in our in-prison programs and facilitates Resiliency Rising, a group for women of color survivors of sexual violence.

 Julian Ward believes it is possible and necessary to heal from harm and restore our inherent connections with one another and the earth.
 His focus is on shifting a culture of fear, isolation, and domination to one of love, nurturance, and interdependence.
-He is working on a master’s in conflict transformation from the Center for Justice & Peacebuilding at Eastern Mennonite University.
+In addition to a variety of administrative tasks at the Ahimsa Collective, he manages the Restorative Approaches to Intimate Violence program at Avenal State Prison, and facilitates that same program at Mule Creek State Prison.
+He has a master’s in restorative justice from the Center for Justice & Peacebuilding at Eastern Mennonite University.

 MARTINA LUTZ SCHNEIDER